-5.5-Metre yachts replaced the International 6-Metre at the 1956 Olympic Games held in Melbourne, Australia.
-The 5.5-Metre participation in the Olympic sailing events continued at the 1960 and 1964 Olympic Games.
-During 1960s it however began to draw similar criticism as preceding 6-metre class - namely, increasing costs - and the boat lost Olympic status after 1968 Olympic Games, due to excessive design and building costs of one off boats, marking the end of development class keel boats in Olympic regattas.
-However, the class remained active thereafter and 5.5-Metre yachts are still very actively raced in 2007 due to an organisational structure which encourages boats of all ages to compete: the class has been divided to Modern, Evolution and Classic subclasses.
-The Thunderbird is a one-design class, designed in Canada in 1955 by Ben Seaborn.
+medal at the European Championship in Copenhagen.
+In the same year he won the Prince Philip Cup in Perth.
+Ted Albert owner of the 1964 Bill Barnett built RAWHITI, was a dual Prince Philip Cup winner and twice successful defender of the Sayonara Cup.
+The International 5.5 Metre Class was created as a cheaper alternative to the International 6 Metre Class.
+The first boats conforming to the 5.5 metre rule were built in 1949 and the class quickly became popular and was raced for first time in 1952 Summer Olympics.
+The Scandinavian Gold Cup has also been competed with 5.5m boats since 1953.
+5.5 Metre yachts replaced the International 6 Metre at the 1956 Olympic Games held in Melbourne, Australia.
+The 5.5 Metre participation in the Olympic sailing events continued at the 1960 and 1964 Olympic Games.
+During 1960s it however began to draw similar criticism as preceding Six-metre class - namely, increasing costs and the boat lost Olympic status after 1968 Olympic Games, due to excessive design and building costs of one off boats, marking the end of development class keel boats in Olympic regattas.
+However, the class remained active thereafter and 5.5 Metre yachts are still very actively raced in 2007 due to an organisational structure which encourages boats of all ages to compete: the class has been divided to Modern, Evolution and Classic subclasses The Thunderbird is a one-design class, designed in Canada in 1955 by Ben Seaborn.
 It was intended to be an amateur-built, plywood cruising boat.
 The design was commissioned by the Douglas Fir Plywood Association and plans were sold at affordable prices through Canadian timber yards.
 The Thunderbird turned was easy to build and proved to be extremely fast and seaworthy.
-By the early 1960s, Thunderbirds were recognized as the fastest 26' sailboat around.
-Although relatively rare in Australia, there are small fleets in Victoria, New South Wales, Tasmania and Western Australia.
+By the early 1960's, Thunderbirds were recognized as the fastest 26' sailboat around.
+Although relatively rare in Australia, there are small fleets in Victoria, NSW, Tasmania and Western Australia.